iUnstable0/HttpProxyService/README.md

 # Updating

+**If you installed using recommended method**

+**For fast method **

+*Notes: The video tutorial is not finished yet because I don't have a video editing program.
+You will have to delete the app and re-deploy to heroku for now.

 - Make sure you have [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) installed on your computer.
 - If you are on Mac OS, you will need to install [homebrew](https://brew.sh) or install using Standalone installation method.